Monte Cross: College baseball

 Cross coached the Maine Black Bears baseball team from 1916–1921, the longest tenure of any coach to that point in the program's history.
 In his six seasons, Maine had a record of 33-33-3.
 An April 1916 article in the Lewiston Daily Sun said of Cross, "His easy-going, but nevertheless strict instructions and discipline, together with the knowledge of the inside features of the National game, and the manner in which he teaches them, make an everlasting impression on the students, players, and managers."

 Head coaching record

 Below is a table of Cross's yearly records as a collegiate head baseball coach.

+Sports radio

+In 1923, Cross hosted a show called "Real Baseball Dope" on WIP in Philadelphia, on Mondays and Fridays at 6:45 PM.
+The show had a run time of fifteen minutes.